 The merchant and/or service provider is classified according to the guidelines of the credit card organizations.
 An essential factor for the classification is the annual transaction volume.
 Detailed information can be found here: MasterCard / VISA / American Express.

 Depending on the annual number of transactions, a merchant or service provider goes through various certification measures.
 For one, you must fill in a Self-Assessment Questionnaire.
 For another, PCI security scans are performed on the external IT systems of the merchant or service provider.

 The price for certification is determined by the level classification of the merchant or service provider and the number of annual security scans thus determined.
-You can find details about our services and prices here or please contact the usd PCI Competence Center.
+We will be happy to provide you with detailed information about our services and prices.
+Please contact us.

 A cookie does not contain any information about you and your system that the server does not already know when the cookie is being set.
 The PCI DSS Platform uses a cookie with the name “zenid” so that you can be recognized after consecutive accesses.
 This recognition is important so that you can access your data after logging in.
 It also lets you keep the language you select and the settings of your shopping cart.
 This cookie remains stored on your system only until you close your browser completely.